newfs/gobotany-app/README.md

     http://localhost:8000/

+Before importing data into your database, ensure you have your AWS credentials set in your environment variables, which is often accomplished by sourcing a shell script kept outside the repository.
+This is needed to ensure that image importing will work.

 If you are starting fresh and have no database set up yet, or want to start over because some tables have changed or Sid had released a new CSV file, then you can rebuild the database with these commands (the